 Keep in mind that this party will be following the expense of purchasing the engagement ring.

-Sometimes, all it needs is a good old get together with a few drinks, a little food and a lot of dancing.
-Which brings us to…
+Sometimes, all it needs is a good old get-together with a few drinks, a little food, and a lot of dancing.
+This brings us to…

 The Guest List

 You have your venue, and your budget, so now you can plan your guest list.
 So sit down, and plan your wedding guest list.
 Why your wedding?
 Well, if you’re going to invite someone to the engagement party, they also need to be invited to the wedding.
 If they aren’t going to be, they could feel pretty insulted to be at the engagement and then ignored for the big day.
 Start small with family and friends who absolutely need to receive an invitation.
 Your next step is to add people who you would like to be there, wedding budget allowing.
 Only then do you go to the relatives you haven’t seen in twenty years, and who would get an invite purely out of duty.

 If your wedding is to have a two-stage guest list – one for the ceremony and wedding breakfast and an extended list for a separate evening occasion – it’s fine to use the extended list as the basis for the engagement party guest list.
 If you don’t yet have a list for the wedding, that’s okay.
 Just keep your engagement list within the “certainties” and you’ll be fine.
 If you’re not paying for the wedding or engagement party yourselves, do ask to be involved in compiling the guest list.